jacobcook1995/QMEECourseWork/Week3/README.txt

-run_get_TreeHeight.R: a shell script to run the get_TreeHeight.R script get_TreeHeight.py: Python script to do the same as get_TreeHeight.R control.R: R script to demonstrate use of control functions in R
+run_get_TreeHeight.R: a shell script to run the get_TreeHeight.R script get_TreeHeight.py: Python script to do the same as get_TreeHeight.R control.R: R script to demonstrate use of control functions in R Vectorize1.R: R script to demonstrate the merits of vectorization apply1.R: R script to demonstrate functionality of apply commands apply2.R: R script to demonstrate use of apply on own functions break.R: R script that demonstrates break command next.R: R script that demonstrates next command Ricker.R: R script that implements the Ricker Model Vectorise2.R: R script that implements the stochastic Ricker Model, I then vectorise the for loop to speed it up sample.R: R script that samples from a population and then uses a function to find the mean